Battle of Geronium: Battle of Geronium

 Seeing the disaster unfolding from his camp, Fabius marched out with his four legions to join the battle.
-Hannibal is said to have remarked “That cloud on the mountains has broken in sthe torm at last!”
+Hannibal is said to have remarked, “That cloud on the mountains has broken in the storm at last!”
 The fleeing Romans of Minucius’ dissolving army began to form up with Fabius' legions.
 The Carthaginians, caught between the armies of Fabius and Minucius, retreated.
 Both armies regrouped and redeployed for battle, but now outnumbered as he was, Hannibal did not allow anything more than skirmishing.
 He broke contact and retired to his camp.
 Fabius promptly followed suit and the battle was over.

 Possibly Hannibal did not wish to fight a battle of attrition against a still superior army, over half of which was fresh while the Carthaginians had been fighting for years.
 Strategically, the destruction of the Roman army would not have changed the balance of power significantly for Hannibal at the time.
 While the Carthaginians wintered at Geronium the Romans would have raised another army to deal with him.
 On the other hand, had Hannibal lost the battle, he might have lost the war on the spot.
 Still, the Carthaginians had inflicted severe casualties on the Romans, and only the timely action of Fabius saved Rome from dealing with a new disaster, all in the space of six months.

 Aftermath

 After the battle, Minucius turned over supreme command to Fabius, resuming his duties as the Master of the Horse, and billeted his remaining troops with those of Fabius.
 Minucius, after his rescue, hailed Fabius as his father, and instructed his troops to treat the troops of Fabius as their patrons.
-Fabius, for his part, did not humiliate Minucius for the debacle, and allowed him all the honors due to his position.
+Fabius, for his part, did not humiliate Minucius for the debacle and allowed him all the honours due to his position.
 Both Romans and Carthaginians then went to winter quarters, and no large actions were fought during the winter.
 After the term of Fabius as dictator expired in December of 217 BC, the army was turned over to the incoming consuls Attilus Regulus and Servillus Geminus.
 The armies of Carthage and Rome remained in Geronium until June 216 BC, when Hannibal decided to start for Cannae.